sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-03.md

 ## Description

 In this challenge:
+- You will create Cosmos DB account.
-- You will provision a Storage Account using the Hot access tier, and create two containers in which to store uploaded photos and exported CSV files.
+- You will then provision a Storage Account using the Hot access tier, and create two containers in which to store uploaded photos and exported CSV files.
 - You will then provision two Function Apps instances.
 One will be deployed from Visual Studio, and the other will be managed using the Azure portal.
 - Next, you will create a new Event Grid topic.
 After that, you will create an Azure Cosmos DB account with two collections.
 - Then, you will provision a new Cognitive Services Computer Vision API service for applying object character recognition (OCR) on the license plates.